 While Jesus is in a very busy time in his ministry, a time when he wants to focus on the disciples and their preparation for his departure, he still makes time for the demanding crowd.
 He is there to help.
 With the crowds, he is compassionate.
-There is not much chance that they can or will understand who he is or what he is about until after the cross.
-But still he ministers and cares for them even when, maybe especially when, they cannot give him anything in return.
+There is not much chance that they can or will understand who he is or what he is about until after the resurrection.
+But still he ministers to them and cares for them even though, maybe especially though, they cannot give him anything in return.
 Not only does he have power, he also has compassion.
 Rather than acting like a spoiled modern athlete who doesn't want to give autographs, Jesus makes himself available to the crowd to give of himself.

-Loving God and Father of all people, soften my heart to be more aware, patient, and actively compassionate with those who are broken.
+Loving God and Father of all people, soften my heart to be more aware of, patient with, and actively compassionate with those who are broken.
 Give me eyes to see more than just my own problems.
 Teach me to serve in a way which honors you and blesses others.
-Please give me wisdom to know when and how to help those in need whom you place in my path.
-In Jesus' name I pray.
+Please give me wisdom to know when and how to help those you place in my path, especially when they are in need.
+In Jesus' name, I pray.
 Amen.

 Related Scripture Readings